Travelling by bus

 How to use our capacity tracker:

 Web: Simply select your bus route under ‘Timetables and Maps’ and click the moving icon on our interactive map for capacity information.

 App: Click the moving icon of your bus number on the Explore page for capacity information.

 Physical distancing on public transport is one metre where possible.
 The safety of our customers and staff remains our number one priority.
 As bus capacities increase, we would like to thank you for continuing to practice physical distancing whilst travelling on our buses.
 We recognise it can be difficult, especially when dealing with payment, entering and exiting the bus however we thank you in advance for continuing to take care of yourself, be mindful of others and keep your distance at all times.
 We also ask all customers who can wear a face covering to do so.

 We have introduced clear signage on bus to guide you in the best way to travel.
 This includes distancing lines in the aisles, blocked seats and encouraging forward facing travel.

 Bus seating arrangement

-We have blocked off seats behind the driver’s cab area and some other hot spot area and encourage customers to maintain, where possible a two-metre distance.
+We have blocked off seats behind the driver’s cab area and some other hot spot area and encourage customers to maintain, where possible a one-metre distance.
 We recommend forward sitting seats for individual travel, with same household groups being the only customers able to use tabled seating and where available face to face seating.
 If required we shall block other seating to maintain physical distancing.